-Every year, Cammie and Andy quietly and effectively help Mario Batali put on his dinner and take on much of the prep work—and they host it at Cherry Basket Farms, which Tom and Marsha have lovingly restored.
-The huge success of this auction item has been helped by their generous contribution of time and place.
+Every year, Cammie and Andy quietly and effectively help put on dinners they host it at Cherry Basket Farms, which Tom and Marsha have lovingly restored.
+The huge success of their auction items over the years have been helped by their generous contribution of time and place.
 There’s more to say, but that gives you a good idea of what great partners they have been.”
 Learn more about Epicure Catering.

 Our words at the 2010 picnic: “Larry Mawby has served on our board for 10 years, has been a stalwart supporter of our farmland protection programs and came up with the idea for our Conservancy Wine program.
 We are really lucky to have his passion and his creativity working on behalf of the Conservancy.
 But the business of L. Mawby Vineyards has also been great to us.
 And that includes Larry’s business partner, Stuart Laing.
 Stuart, his wife Sharon and their sons Mike and Pete joined Larry a couple of years ago in the business.